 - ‘The Return’ was written in 1913 and then published in The New Poetry: An Anthology in 1917.
 This unusual poem describes the return of a group of gods, “they,” who are coming back to earth.
 They are tentatively returning, unsure of what kind of strength they now possess or what the reaction will be.
 The poem concludes with the revelation that the gods are not what they used to be.

-Ezra Pound was born in Hailey, Idaho in October of 1885.
+Ezra Pound was born in Hailey, Idaho, in October 1885 and grew up near Philadelphia.
 He was only eleven years old when he published his first piece.
 It appeared in the Jenkintown Times-Chronicle in 1896 and consisted of a limerick that described a failed presidential candidate.
 In the later years of the decade, Ezra Pound attended Cheltenham Military Academy.
-While at this institution he spent a great deal of time studying Latin.
+While at this institution, he spent a great deal of time studying Latin.

-The following years saw Pound transfer to a school in Clinton New York, He graduated from the school in 1905.
-Pound then went on to study Romance languages at the University of Pennsylvania.
+The following years saw Pound transfer to a school in Clinton, New York, graduating from the school in 1905.
+Pound then went on to study Romance languages at the University of Pennsylvania, at Hamilton College.
 He received his MA in 1906.
-In 1907 he began teaching at Wabash College in Crawfordsville, Indiana.
+In 1907 he began teaching at Wabash College in Crawfordsville, Indiana. it was from this point that Pound began to show an interest in Japanese and Chinese poetry.
+This influence guided a large majority of his creative decisions.
 The college dismissed Pound from its staff in 1908.

 In 1909 he married Dorothy Shakespear.
 She would go on to introduce her husband to W.B.
 Yeats— one of the writers that Pound respected most.
 The same year saw Pound publish Personae.
 It managed to bring in some financial success for the poet.
 It was followed by The Spirit of Romance which was his first book of literary criticism and was published in the United States.
 On his return to London, he was hired as the editor of the journal The New Age.

-During the early years of World War I, Pound worked as a music reviewer, published his collection, Cathay, and the first of his three cantos.
+During the early years of World War I, Pound worked as a music reviewer and published his collection, Cathay, and the first of his three cantos.
+He created the English version of early Chinese poetry, which was met with critical acclaim.
 The writer was deeply moved by the war and eventually sunk into a deep depression as the war took its toll on England and the rest of the world.
 In 1919 he published Instigation, a collection of essays that had previously appeared in The Little Review.

-In 1920 he published Hugh Selwyn Mauberley, which is one of his most well-known poems.
-It spoke on the life of a poet whose days had taken on a feeling of uselessness.
+In 1920 he published Hugh Selwyn Mauberley, one of his most well-known poems.
+It spoke of the life of a poet whose days had taken on a feeling of uselessness.
 The following years saw Pound’s mental health suffer.
-The married couple was not fairing well and Pound was engaging in a number of affairs.
+The married couple was not fairing well, and Pound was engaging in a number of affairs.
 The two would separate soon after the birth of Pound’s daughter with Olga Rudge.

 Later Life and Death

-In the 1940s Pound spent time as a radio broadcaster.
-He criticized the United States, a move that ended in his indictment in absentia for treason.
-He was arrested in 1945 and was soon admitted to St. Elizabeth’s Hospital due to his fragile mental state.
+In the 1940s, Pound spent time as a radio broadcaster.
+He criticized the United States during World War II.
+He seemingly promoted fascist politics on a number of pro-fascist broadcasts, a move that ended in his indictment in absentia for treason.
+He was arrested in 1945 and was soon admitted to St. Elizabeth’s Hospital in Washington, D.C., due to his fragile mental state.
 At one point during his captivity, he was held in a six-by-six foot outdoor cage which was known as a “death cell,” as the authorities feared he would be freed from the prison by fascists.
 Pound was not released until April of 1958 after various campaigns on his behalf by other writers, such as Ernest Hemingway.